icyflame/dotfiles/README.md

 In order to apply color schemes, run the appropriate script inside the `color-schemes` directory.

+## Keybindings

+### Gnome Shell Extension - PaperWM

+PaperWM's keybindings are stored in the `dconf` database.
+They can be fetched using `dconf dump` and `dconf read` and written using `dconf write`.

+See the script inside the `scripts/keybindings/` directory.

+Note that PaperWM does not store its default keybindings anywhere.
+This means that for a new version of the PaperWM extension, there might be new actions that have gained keybindings.
+However, these will not show up in the `dconf` database.
+One would have to go to the extension's settings, and in the keybindings tab, manually update all the unnecessary keybindings to `Disabled`.

 ## [Unmaintained] Setting up an Apple computer

 > I used to use a Macbook at work.
 But I don't use one anymore.
 So, these setup instructions are old